DataIntegrationGroup/GeoDjangoPOC/README.md

 ### 4. Start the PostGIS Database with Docker Compose

-Ensure Docker Desktop is running.

-Then spin up the database container:
+Ensure Docker Desktop is running, then spin up the database container:

 ```sh
 docker compose up -d